 So part of my list says “undesired behavior” to define the problem behavior and “replacement behavior” for what we want to see him do instead.
 For the full list of the toddler behaviors we were dealing with, see my post When Your Toddler’s Behavior is a Problem.

-Again, this was DAY 1 of implementing Toddler Discipline…because I avoided it for way too long.
+Again, this was DAY 1 of implementing Toddler Discipline:

 -I was being very repetitive in showing my son what I wanted from him.
 This was the first day and this was all new to him!

--I had to TEACH for a while before implementing any consequences.
-I would show him over and over and over what I was wanting from him.
+-I had to TEACH for a while, before implementing any consequences.
+I would show my toddler over and over and over what I was wanting from him.